ToXIc-Dev/LED-Matrix-Stuff/PClock/README.md

 # PClock - WIP
-Note: The ways some of the functions are achieved may not the best way to do it, I am not very experienced with Arduino.
+Note: The ways some of the functions are achieved may not be the best way to do it, I am not very experienced with Arduino.
 (If you can improve it, please let me know)

 ### Features
 * NTP Time/Date